-In 2019 a new outreach initiative was considered where over the next 12 months the Fellowship for Indigenous Leadership will be working towards reaching individuals and communities across Victoria supporting activities that foster leadership in its many forms for the benefit of community.
-As a starting point we have identified applicants who this year have demonstrated leadership potential combined with projects that will build grassroots connections with community and encourage confidence in those communities.
+In 2019 a new outreach initiative was considered where over 12 months the Fellowship for Indigenous Leadership would be working towards reaching individuals and communities across Victoria supporting activities that foster leadership in its many forms for the benefit of community.
+As a starting point the Selection Panel identified and recommended applicants who have demonstrated leadership potential combined with projects that will build grassroots connections with community and encourage confidence in those communities.

 Sherree is a Gilgar Gunditjmara woman from Gunditjmara country in South West Victoria and lives in Heywood.

 She is confident her program can enhance wellbeing for community members, both mental and physical, and develop their confidence and sense of freedom to pursue goals, in similar ways that took her on the Woor-Dungin/Koondee Woonga-gat Toor-rong journey.

 Sherree’s project has been about “caring for you is caring for your mob”.
 She has organised workshops or activities to help our women self care, especially after the last 2+ years of COVID, lockdowns and disappointments of cancellations of plans.
 Women are an important part of our community and when we care for ourselves, we know that we’ll be able to look after our mob from a full cup.